Updated July 4, 2025

 2. With some time, I could likely identify the bank, and the decade the check was written, and with some luck, perhaps even the very check itself.
 I've studied the Wright's Financial records archived at Wright State University, and much information can be gleaned.
 Nonetheless, how sad that the check was mutilated in such a fashion to satisfy a collector's desire for a signature.

 3. Of the dozens of these "relic" products offered, I've yet to see one with a genuine handwriting sample of either Orville or Wilbur (thank goodness).
-I'm not concerned that actual historical documents of any relevance are being destroyed.
+I'm not concerned that actual historical documents of any relevance are being destroyed (yet).
 I'm simply dumbfounded that so many individuals would want to purchase these items, believing that they actually do contain something of historical significance, and yet have no concern whatsoever that the history associated with that document has been destroyed.

 4. Eternal Cultural Company has not produced this card, but perhaps would if enough collectors would pool their money together to enable the purchase of the Mona Lisa, such that they all could obtain a small piece of it enclosed in a collector's card.